 The difference in gross tonnage alone is mind-blowing, giving Icon far more room to create multi-generational neighborhoods, diverse dining, and jaw-dropping attractions like Category 6.

 If you’re choosing based on ship size and layout?
-Icon wins by a mile.
+Icon wins by a mile — but if you’re debating cruise lines altogether, this full Norwegian vs Royal Caribbean comparison breaks down the bigger picture.

 Norwegian Encore